CarsenWei/ION_data/README.md

-# ION_data
-The Urban Data Lab (UDL) provides UBC researchers and operational staff with access to live streaming data on power, energy, water, and gas use of UBC buildings.

 ## About the Data

-Through previous hardware and software investments made by the University, UDL has gained access to 5-second power, energy, water, and gas use data.
+The ION database is managed by UBC Energy and Water Services (EWS), which collects data every 5 seconds on electricity (power and energy), hot water, and gas use in campus buildings.
 In UDL's ION database (Influx database), the data is only updated with **every 2 kW change in the electricity power values** but the trigger threshold can be modified in the best interest of researchers and operational staff.

 <p align="center">
   <img width="500" height="350" src="https://github.com/UBC-UrbanDataLab/ION_data/blob/master/images/ION_structure.png">